ITI/ICS-Security-Tools/protocols/README.md

 - [SMOD](/tools/mirrored/smod/) - MODBUS Penetration Testing Framework. smod is a modular framework with every kind of diagnostic and offensive feature you could need in order to pentest modbus protocol.
 It is a full Modbus protocol implementation using Python and Scapy. (mirrored as original source is now gone)
 - [mbtget](https://github.com/sourceperl/mbtget) - A simple modbus/TCP client write in pure Perl.
 - [ICSNPP Modbus for Zeek](https://github.com/cisagov/icsnpp-modbus) - DHS CISA Modbus extensions to logging for Zeek
+- [rodbus](https://github.com/stepfunc/rodbus) - Rust implementation of Modbus with idiomatic bindings for C, C++, .Net, and Java

 ### Traffic Generation